 There’s an interesting thought: sometimes rogue waves might be the very thing that rescue us.
 Southern and Roman Catholic author Flannery O’Connor understood this idea: in fact, she built a literary career on it.
 Sometimes it is precisely concentrated chaos that throws us onto shore.

-And then yet a third take, also from my husband: perhaps there is something to be said about rogue blessings, a wall of tremendously overwhelming grace and undeserved forgiveness and unmediated love and unexpected reconciliation and awesome, joyful surprise.
+And then yet a third take: perhaps there is something to be said about rogue blessings, a wall of tremendously overwhelming grace and undeserved forgiveness and unmediated love and unexpected reconciliation and awesome, joyful surprise.